6 Positive Effects Social Media Sites Have on Society

 Social networking sites can act as a kind of group therapy session.

-One of the reasons I dislike making phone calls is the unnecessary banter they necessitate.
+One of the reasons many people dislike making phone calls is the unnecessary banter they necessitate.
 You can’t just say what you want to say and then hang up.
-Doing so is seen as downright rude.
-Instead you have to swap pleasantries before saying what you want to say, and then make swap more pleasantries before the conversation comes to a natural conclusion.
+Because doing so is seen as rude.
+Instead, you have to swap pleasantries before saying what you want to say, and then swap more pleasantries before the conversation comes to a natural conclusion.

 Social networking sites allow you to live a life unhindered by small talk.

-Family living abroad can be kept abreast of the latest happenings in your world as quickly as those living next door.
-Friends who you haven’t seen since school, and who have since moved away, are able to keep in touch.
-Location-based services such as Foursquare and Gowalla emphasize your location but social networking as a whole means it has become a lot less important.
+Family members living abroad can be kept abreast of the latest happenings in your world as quickly as those living next door.
+Friends you haven’t seen since school, and who have since moved away, are able to keep in touch.
+Social networking sites mean someone’s physical location has become a lot less important.

-There is no doubting that social networking sites can lead to the breaking up of relationships.
-But there is another side to the tale, which is that people are moving onto other, perhaps better, relationships at the same time.
-Social networks can put you (back) in touch with those you have lots in common with, and that common ground is often the starting point for long-lasting relationships .
+There is no doubting that having social networking in our lives can lead to relationships breaking up.
+But there is another side to the story, which is that people are moving onto other, perhaps better, relationships.
+Social networks can put you (back) in touch with people who you have lots in common with, and that common ground is often the starting point for long-lasting relationships .

-As painful as break-ups can be, they can sometimes be the right thing for all concerned.
-What’s to say that the new relationship, founded on the steps of Facebook, isn’t THE one that will last?
+As painful as breakups can be, they can sometimes be the right thing for all concerned.
+What’s to say that the new relationship, founded on the steps of Facebook, isn’t the one that will last?
 Even if it doesn’t turn into a spectacular coupling, it could be the friendship that is needed at the time.
-Which has to be a positive.
+Which has to be a positive thing.

 As previously mentioned, social networking sites can help you find people you share interests with.
-Facebook, for example, asks you to list who and what you are into right from the start, meaning common ground with others is much easier to find.
-On Twitter you will follow those who have something to say that you’re interested in, making connections with like-minded individuals much easier than is possible offline.
+Facebook, for example, asks you to list who and what you are interested in right from the start.
+This makes it much easier to find common ground with other users.

-This does require sharing information, and giving up a certain amount of privacy in order to do so.
+This does require the sharing of information and giving up a certain amount of privacy.
 Which is enough for some people to reject social networking outright.
-Keeping key personal information private is necessary, but likes and dislikes, interests and obsessions, thought and views, isn’t.
-And actually contributes to an open society.
+Keeping key personal information private is necessary, but sharing your likes and dislikes and interests and obsessions can actually contribute to an open society.

 Social networking sites make fitting in easier, as long as you open up a little.

-As with most things in life there are positive and negative sides to social networking, both of which we have now explored.
-My ultimate belief is that when done in moderation, with checks and balances on how younger people in particular are using them, and with a firm grasp being kept on reality at all time, social networking sites are neither evil or a Godsend.
-They’re somewhere in between.
+As with most things in life, there are positive and negative sides to social networking.
+My ultimate belief is that when used in moderation, with checks and balances on how younger people in particular are using them, social networking sites are neither good or evil.
+Instead, they’re somewhere in between.

 Does this make you feel better about social networking sites and the effect they could be having on society?
-Or will you remain wary in spite of these examples of the positive impact of social networking sites on society?
-Whatever your thoughts on the subject, we’d like to hear them in the comments section below.
+Or will you remain wary in spite of these examples of the positive impact of social networking sites?